- 3-Minute Article

-Yes, You Need an Estate Plan, Even If You Don’t Have an Estate
+Yes, You May Need an Estate Plan – Even If You Don’t Have a Large Estate

-An estate plan is a collection of documents that protects your assets and personal property (your “estate”) and details how you want to pass them down.
-It documents your wishes and specifies people who will guard those wishes and act on them in your stead.
+An estate plan is a collection of documents that protects your assets and personal property and explains how you want to pass them down.
+It documents your wishes and specifies exactly who will preserve those wishes and act on them in your absence.

 A power of attorney, who:

-- Pay your bills, manages investments, and makes legal or business decisions
+- Pays your bills, manages investments, and makes legal or business decisions

 A medical power of attorney, who:

-- Will make your medical decisions if you can’t
+- Makes your medical decisions if you’re unable to

 A living will, which: